Adityacheeze/devTinder-backend/ReadMe.md

   - Send dummy cookie and check it
   - Add jsonwebtoken library
   - In /login API after validation create a jwt token and store it in the cookies
-  - read the cookie in /profile API and find out who is logged in.
+  - Read the cookie in /profile API and find out who is logged in.
-  - send data of logged in user
+  - Send data of logged in user
+  - Create the UserAuth Middleware to authenticate the cookies
+  - Add the Middleware to profile API and sendConnectionRequest API
+  - Set the expiry of cookie and jwt token